QuantumKane/network_intrusion_detection/README.md

 # **Project Steps**
 ## Acquire & Prepare
 ### acquire.py
-- Data is acquired from .csv files on [Kaggle] (https://www.kaggle.com/nidhirastogi/network-intrusion-detection-using-python).
+- Data is acquired from .csv files on [Kaggle](https://www.kaggle.com/sampadab17/network-intrusion-detection).
 Functions are stored in the acquire file, which allows quick access to the data.
 Once the acquire file is imported, it can be used each time to access the data

 ### prepare.py